This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Syncope is caused by a decrease in blood flow to the brain.
 When blood flow to the brain decreases, oxygen to the brain also decreases.
 Any of the following conditions may cause syncope:

-- Cerebrovascular problems: Problems with the blood vessels of the brain may cause syncope.
+- Problems with the blood vessels of your brain

-What are the signs and symptoms of syncope?
+What signs and symptoms may occur before syncope?

 - Cold, clammy, and sweaty skin